-Tim Smith was named Administrator in June 2020 for the Maryland Department of Transportation State Highway Administration (MDOT SHA).
+Tim Smith was named Administrator of the Maryland Department of Transportation State Highway Administration (MDOT SHA) in June 2020.
 He had served as acting administrator since January 2020.
-His responsibilities include leading a 3,000-employee organization on its mission to provide a safe, well-maintained, efficient highway system that enables customers to connect to life’s opportunities.
+He leads a 3,000-employee organization on its mission to provide a safe, well-maintained, efficient highway system that enables customers to connect to life’s opportunities.

-Prior to being named Acting Administrator, Tim was a 21-year employee of MDOT SHA, where most recently he served as Chief Engineer and Deputy Administrator of Operations, a position that he still fulfills today.
-In this role, Tim is responsible for all daily highway maintenance, construction and traffic operations across Maryland, which includes 17,000 lane miles of state roadways and 2,500 bridges.
+Prior, he was a 21-year employee of MDOT SHA, where most recently he served as Chief Engineer and Deputy Administrator of Operations.
+In that role, he was responsible for all daily highway maintenance, construction and traffic operations across Maryland, which includes 17,000 lane miles of state roadways and 2,500 bridges.

 He graduated with bachelor’s and master’s degrees in civil engineering from Virginia Tech and is a registered professional engineer in Maryland.
-Tim resides with his wife and three sons in Howard County, Maryland.
+Tim Smith lives with his wife and three sons in Howard County, Maryland.

 We're available on the following channels.